1979 Iranian constitutional referendum: Organisation of the referendum

-New constitution
+The proposed constitution

-The proposed new constitution would make Iran an Islamic republic, introduce direct elections for the presidency, create a unicameral parliament, and require any constitutional changes to go to a referendum.
+The new constitution codified Iran's governance according to Shia Islam and included an appendix citing verses of the Quran and religious traditions in support of its articles.
+Its principal provisions would make Iran an Islamic republic, introduce direct elections for the presidency, create a unicameral parliament, and require any constitutional changes to go to a referendum.

-The new constitution was codified according to Shia Islam.
-Therefore, there was an appendix in which verses of Quran and traditions were cited in support of many articles.
-Among the applied changes was a chapter on leadership replacing a chapter on monarchy.
-Two chapters about foreign policy and mass media were added.
-Some articles from the previous constitution were preserved, such as equality before the law (Articles 19–20); guarantees of the security of life, property, honor, and domicile (Articles 22, 39); freedom of opinion and choice of profession (Articles 23, 28); the rights to due process (Articles 32–36) and to the privacy of communications (Article 25); and a requirement for public deliberations of the Majlis under normal circumstances (Article 69), as well as parliamentary procedure and definition of the rights and responsibilities of the ministers of the Majlis (Articles.
-70, 74, 88–90).
+Among the most significant structural changes was a new chapter on leadership replacing the former chapter on monarchy, along with new chapters on foreign policy and mass media.
+Several articles from the previous constitution were preserved, including equality before the law (Articles 19–20); guarantees of the security of life, property, honour, and domicile (Articles 22, 39); freedom of opinion and choice of profession (Articles 23, 28); rights to due process (Articles 32–36) and to the privacy of communications (Article 25); and provisions governing public deliberations of the Majlis, parliamentary procedure, and the rights and responsibilities of ministers (Articles 69, 70, 74, 88–90).